isomerpages/nlb-biblioasia/_apr-2006/Politics: Science or Art? The Political Science Collection at the Lee Kong Chian Reference Library.md

 The publication contains an interesting comparative analysis of the levels of democratization of 172 states, including Singapore.

 Walter C. Opello, Jr., and Stephen J. Rosow, _[The Nation-state and Global Order: A Historical Introduction to Contemporary Politics](https://eservice.nlb.gov.sg/item_holding.aspx?bid=12506193)_ (Colo: Lynne Rienner Publishers, 2004).
 (Call no. R 321.009 OPE)
 The publication describes the concept of the State, and how it has changed over time.
 Taking a historical approach to the state and global order, the book discusses the emergence of the territorial state.
-It also examines challenges to the state and questions if there is a need for a new world order.</div>
+It also examines challenges to the state and questions if there is a need for a new world order.